bernardosulzbach/dungeon/CONTRIBUTING.md

 Commits and PRs
 ---------------
-* Discuss design and implementation details on the issue tracker
+Please discuss design and implementation details on the issue tracker.
-* Respect the coding standard
-* Do not use any license other than GNU GPLv3

 Writing code
 ------------